Home » General blood cancer information » CAR T-cell therapy

 CAR T-cell therapy

-The immune system helps protect the body from illness and cancer.
-T-cells are an important part of the immune system.
+T-cells are part of the immune system, which helps protect the body from illness and cancer.
 They can find and destroy abnormal cells, including some cancer cells.
-But cancer can sometimes hide from the immune system.
-Chimeric antigen receptor (CAR) T-cell therapy trains the immune system to attack some types of cancer.
+However, cancer can sometimes avoid being detected.
+For this reason, CAR (chimeric antigen receptor) T-cell therapy trains the immune system to find and attack some types of cancer.

 Understanding T-cells

-Your immune system is made of many different cells and organs.
-Its role is to protect you from infection.
-Your immune system looks for invaders, including cancer.
+Many different cells and organs make up your immune system.
+Primarily, its role is to protect you from infection, but also to look for invaders, including cancer.
 It does this by tracking proteins called antigens on the surface of invading cells.

 T cells are a type of white blood cell in your immune system, they: